croquet/croquet/historic/sdk/tutorials/2 Simple Animation.md

 ## **Try it out!**
 The first thing to do is click or scan the QR code above.
 This will launch a new Codepen instance of this session.
-If you compare the two counters, you will see that they are identical.
-If you click in either of these panes, the counters in both will reset to 0.
+If you compare the two sessions, you will see that the animated simulations are identical.
+The balls all move and bounce exactly the same.
+You can stop and start any ball by clicking on it, which will start or stop it in every session.

 There are three things we will learn here.
 1. Creating a simulation model.